Aurelio088/Aurelio088/README.md

   </h4>
   <p style="font-size: 16px; line-height: 1.6;">
-    As a student at École nationale supérieure de l'aéronautique et de l'espace (ISAE-SUPAERO), Toulouse/France (2015/2016), I participated in a study to understand the influence of Martian winds on the solar panels of the InSight program's lander.
+    As a student at École nationale supérieure de l'aéronautique et de l'espace <a href="https://www.isae-supaero.fr/fr/" target="_blank">(ISAE-SUPAERO)</a>, Toulouse/France (2015/2016), I participated in a study to understand the influence of Martian winds on the solar panels of the InSight program's lander.
 The study, called Project Insight: Direct and Inverse Dynamic Model, focused on the influence of mechanical noise caused by Martian winds on a lander, which could interfere with seismological experiments on the planet.
 Using dynamic vibration modeling of flexible appendages, I predicted the magnitude of forces acting on the Martian ground through the lander's feet.
 We also developed a model to represent and calculate the stress applied to the lander feet, considering Martian regolith properties.
   </p>
   <p style="font-size: 16px; line-height: 1.6;">
     The results of our study confirmed that the interference caused by Martian winds in seismic prospecting, especially in high-frequency bands, met the required standards.
 We also explored the influence of various input parameters on mechanical noise responses, contributing to the field's knowledge.